-This lab course provides hands-on experience in the promotion of oral health and prevention of oral disease in the community.
-Emphasis is placed on the understanding of the healthcare system and developing an objective view of the significant social, political, cultural, and economic forces driving the system.
-This course advances the concepts addressed in the Community Dental Health Lecture course.
-Prerequisite: All previous semester coursework.
-1 Credit Hour
+This course prepares students to promote oral health and prevent oral disease in the community.
+Students gain hands-on understanding of the healthcare system and develop an objective view of the significant social, political, cultural, and economic forces driving the system.
+Students apply topics addressed in Community Dental Health Lecture to community dental health services.
+Prerequisite: DH250 1 Credit Hour